iscumd/Ohm2017/vn300/README.md

 1. Copy the contents of the include folder to `/usr/local/include/vn`. `sudo cp -a --parents include/. /usr/local/include/vn/`
 1. Change directory to the gps package, and copy the libvnproglib-cpp.pc file to `/usr/local/lib/pkgconfig/`. `sudo cp --parents libvnproglib-cpp.pc /usr/local/lib/pkgconfig`.
 1. Build and run the node.
+#### If the node does not compile, verify the permissions for all the installed files, including libvnproglib-cpp.pc